thetis-apps/EconomicIntegration/README.md

 The balance is posted against the cost of procurement account.

 The transaction is given 'G-' plus the number of the goods receipt as its voucher number.

+If the CreateSupplierInvoice configuration is set to true, the application creates a supplier invoice within e-conomic.

 ### Cost of sales list